 - The rules of fencing (in epee, saber, and foil) state that when the score is tied with one touch remaining, the fencers must salute each other (in other words, when this trope comes into play).
 When bouts go to five touches, it happens all the time, but it's considerably more epic when it happens in a bout to fifteen.

-- In April 2009, Boston University's hockey team played against Miami (the Miami team was actually from Ohio...) and were down 1-3 in the last period.
+- In April 2009, Boston University's hockey team played against Miami (the one from Ohio, not Florida...)note and were down 1-3 in the last period.
 Boston had won every game so far that season and was doing flawlessly until that game.
 They scored two goals in the last minute of the game and won in overtime.

 - Australian Rules Football has had the Adelaide Crows failing to make it to the semi-finals by the opposing team scoring a goal in the last ten seconds of the last quarter.
 Twice.

 - The true "down to the last play" situation, however, is when a player takes a mark or is awarded a free kick within scoring distance when the final siren goes - if this happens, the player is allowed to take their shot after the siren.
 North Melbourne's Malcolm Blight was the subject of two famous examples.
 The first was when he kicked a goal from around 80 metres out to defeat Carlton.
 In the second, Blight had kicked a behind (one point) to tie the score against Hawthorn, but was awarded a free kick as the siren went.
 He had the option of accepting the behind or taking another shot, chose to take the shot... and missed the goals completely, resulting in Hawthorn winning the game.

 - Hell, Wikipedia has a whole list of Aussie Rules examples.